706-722-9011

 Treatment Plan

 Treatment for mono includes bed rest and plenty of fluids.
 You may feel so tired and weak that you can hardly get out of bed for about a week.
 Symptoms typically begin to improve after about 2 weeks.
-People with mono should avoid contact sports and heavy lifting for 2 months due to the risk of rupturing the spleen.
+People with mono should avoid contact sports and heavy lifting for at least a month due to the risk of rupturing the spleen.
+Talk with your doctor about when you can return to vigorous activities.

 Drug Therapies